 In the movie, Gloria Saunders (Chambers) is abducted and taken to a mysterious location to become the star attraction at a live sex show.

-She is hypnotised and led on stage in front of an audience where she takes part in a series of erotic performances.
+She is hypnotised and led on stage in front of an audience, where she participates in a series of erotic performances.

 During the sexual activities, the music slows into a ritualistic drone while the images saturate in colour and overlap, lulling the audience into a trance-like state.